 Scholarship Opportunities Overview

-Finding the right funding can make Lincoln Tech’s welding programs affordable: the school offers roughly $2 million in scholarships and Financial Aid staff will help you apply for federal loans and grants.
+The school offers roughly $2 million in scholarships, and Financial Aid staff will help you apply for federal loans and grants.

-Check scholarship eligibility early — criteria often reference enrollment status, program, and veteran status — and follow the school’s documented application process to submit required forms and deadlines.
+Check scholarship eligibility early.
+Criteria often reference enrollment status, program, and veteran status.
+Follow the school’s documented application process to submit required forms by the deadlines.

 Financial Aid staff can clarify which scholarships stack with other aid and confirm whether your award covers tuition only.